 Healthy communities

-In total, we’ve directly impacted over 60,000 people, with a specific focus on supporting the most excluded populations – including people with disabilities and/or living in hard-to-reach communities.
+In total, we’ve directly impacted over 60,000 people through our health work, with a specific focus on supporting the most excluded populations – including people with disabilities and/or living in hard-to-reach communities.

 Inclusive education

-Our inclusive education programmes focus on the Karamoja region, where we’re currently active in each of the eight districts.
-We work to ensure that all children – especially girls and those with special educational needs – have equitable access to high-quality inclusive education, by addressing some of the system-level barriers that can hold young learners back.
+Our inclusive education programmes works to ensure that all children – especially girls and those with special educational needs – have equitable access to high-quality and inclusive education, by addressing some of the system-level barriers that can hold young learners back.

 Our expert volunteers provide ongoing training and mentoring for teachers and education leaders, supporting them to improve their teaching effectiveness, and strengthening school governance and management.